amfairley/memorycards/PATCHNOTES.md

 ### Gameplay Updates

 ### Display Updates
+- The 404 link back to the homepage has been updated to look more like a button for a better user experience.
+The features section in the README.md file has been updated accordingly and can be found [here](/README.md#404-page-message).

 ### JavaScript Updates
 - All JavaScript code is wrapped in an event listener to ensure that the document has fully loaded prior to the JavaScript being accessed following best practices and making the code more robust by preventing potential errors arising from unavailable DOM elements.